antoanLengerdjiev/TravelShareMvc/README.md

 ## Adminstrator
-- Can Add News to Index page
+- Can add News to Index page
-- Can Search and Delete news
+- Can search and delete news
-- Can update user status
+- Can search and update user status

 # Technologies